cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

     arbitrary context with a run, for example software versions, hardware, or other metadata.
 This can be considered a SQL JOIN with the run document, adding a tag UUID, name, and value.</dd>
-<dt>ITERATION</dt><dd>this contains basic information about a performance run iteration.
+<dt>ITERATION</dt><dd>this contains basic information about a performance run iteration,
-    This is a JOIN with the RUN document, duplicating the run fields while adding an iteration UUID, number, the primary (benchmark) metric associated with the iteration, plus the primary "period" of the iteration, and the iteration status.</dd>
+    including the iteration UUID, number, the primary (benchmark) metric associated with the iteration, plus the primary "period" of the iteration, and the iteration status.</dd>
-<dt>PARAM</dt><dd>this contains information about a benchmark parameter value affecting
+<dt>PARAM</dt><dd>this defines a key/value pair specifying behavior of the benchmark
-    the behavior of an iteration.
-This is a JOIN with the run and iteration data, adding a parameter ID, argument, and value.
-While parameters are iteration-specific, parameters that don't vary between iterations are often represented as run parameters.</dd>
+    script for an iteration.
+Parameters are iteration-specific, but parameters that don't vary between iterations are often represented as run parameters.</dd>
-<dt>SAMPLE</dt><dd>this contains basic information about a sample of an iteration.
-This is
+<dt>SAMPLE</dt><dd>this contains basic information about a sample of an iteration,
-    effectively a JOIN against iteration and run, adding a sample UUID and number, along with a "path" for sample data and a sample status.</dd>
+    including a sample UUID and sample number, along with a "path" for sample data and a sample status.</dd>
 <dt>PERIOD</dt><dd>this contains basic information about a period during which data is
-    collected within a sample.
-This is a JOIN against sample, iteration, and period, adding the period UUID, name, and begin and end timestamps.
+    collected within a sample, including the period UUID, name, and begin and end timestamps.
 A set of periods can be "linked" through a "prev_id" field.</dd>
-<dt>METRIC_DESC</dt><dd>this contains descriptive data about a specific set of benchmark
+<dt>METRIC_DESC</dt><dd>this contains descriptive data about a specific series
-    metric data.
-This is another JOIN, containing the associated period, sample, iteration, and run data while adding information specific to a sequence of metric data values.
-These include the metric UUID, a class, type, and source, and a set of "names" which define breakouts that narrow down a specific source and type.
+    of metric values within a specific period of a run, including the metric UUID, the metric "class", type, and source, along with a set of "names" (key/value pairs) defining the metric breakout details that narrow down a specific source and type.
 For example source:mpstat, type:Busy-CPU data is broken down by package, cpu, core, and other breakouts which can be isolated or aggregated for data reporting.</dd>
 <dt>METRIC_DATA</dt><dd>this describes a specific data point, sampled over a specified
     duration with a fixed begin and end timestamp, plus a floating point value.
     Each is tied to a specific metric_desc UUID value.
 Depending on the varied